Sustainable and Ethical Engagement Rings: What Are They?

 The third option for your eco-friendly engagement ring is using heirloom stones.
 If you have any diamonds or gemstones in your family already, that have been passed down from either your mother, grandmother, aunt, or uncle, etc. It is possible for a jeweler to take the stone out of whatever setting it is in and repurpose it into a new design.
 This is like the recycled option when it comes to diamonds and gemstones because you aren’t contributing to mining in any way and you are simply re-using what you already have, without furthering your ecological footprint.
 The only downside to this option is that there is no way to know under what conditions that stone was mined, because 20,50,75 years ago there was no transparency about that information.
 But, that the deed has already been done and that stone is already in your life.
 Instead of further contributing to practices that you may not support, reuse the stone that you already have and give it new life in your new engagement ring.

 Our client, Katya’s heirloom gemstone just before it was set into a new design.
+Below is the final design.

-Hopefully you now have some ideas for your own sustainable engagement ring, and feel more confident on what you options are when you’re going to look for your sustainable engagement ring.
+Hopefully, you now have some ideas for your own sustainable engagement ring, and feel more confident on what you options are when you’re going to look for your sustainable engagement ring.

 One last tip: don’t rely on sales people to be fully knowledgeable about the source of the metal and stones in an engagement ring.
 Sometimes they simply do not have that information or it isn’t the correct information.
 The jewelry industry still has a long way to go when it comes to full transparency.
 Either be so informed that you can make your decisions with confidence or make sure you are working with a jeweler that you can trust.